mcprotocol v2024-11-05

 Data Types

-• MCProtocol::Tool - Tool definitions
+• MCProtocol::Tool - Enhanced tool definitions with output schemas

-• MCProtocol::Resource - Resource definitions
+• MCProtocol::Resource - Resource definitions with metadata

-• MCProtocol::Prompt - Prompt templates
+• MCProtocol::Prompt - Prompt templates with title support

 Error Handling